yashbhutwala/yashbhutwala.github.io/content/post/2020-09-15-hugo-github-pages.md

 title: "Deploy your own blog for free using Hugo + GitHub Pages + GitHub Action" # Title of the blog post.
 date: 2020-09-14T12:28:50-03:00 # Date of post creation.
 description: "notes about deploying your own blog for free using Hugo + GitHub Pages + GitHub Action" # Description used for search engine.
-featured: true # Sets if post is a featured post, making appear on the home page side bar.
+featured: false # Sets if post is a featured post, making appear on the home page side bar.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.
 # menu: main